EgehanKilicarslan/EgehanKilicarslan/README.md

 ## 🚀 Current Status

-    💼 Working as an Software Developer at Mineacademy Kft.
+    💼 Working as a Software Developer at Mineacademy Kft.
     🤖 Exploring the depths of Machine Learning
     🎯 Building towards my dream of launching my own tech venture 💻 Turning coffee into code since 2018